 7. Write down the dress details.
 Once you’ve found a dress you like, ask the staff to write the details – name, colour, price – on one of their business cards for you.

 8. Find out if your store has a “dress registry”.
 This means that no other girl from your school will be sold the dress you have bought – not even in a different colour.
 We thought this was a great idea – there would be nothing worse than turning up to your formal, only to find somebody else wearing your outfit!

 9. Do your research online first.
 You can save a lot of time by narrowing down the stores or designers you’d like to visit before hitting the streets.

 10. It really is a case of you “just know” when you find the right dress.
 For my daughter, it just happened to be the first dress she tried on.
 For my niece, it was only at the last store, when she decided to try something a little bit different, that she found a style that was “just right”.
 You’ll know it’s the right dress when you try on other gowns, and realise that nothing else looks as good.

 I’d love to tell you more about the dresses that my daughter and my niece ended up choosing, but I’m duty bound to keep their secrets until November!

 Tell me, what did you wear to your school formal or graduation (if you’re game, share a photo in the comments below!)?
 Have you got any formal dress shopping tips to share?

 Janet Camilleri has her own business providing writing, editing, social media, website and marketing services for a number of clients.
-She also runs the rapidly growing lifestyle blog, Redland City Living.
+She also runs the rapidly growing lifestyle blog, Middle Aged Mama.
 Her work has been published across dozens of magazines, newspapers, anthologies, and websites, and she has released two books for the Christian market.
 A former teacher, she is supported in her endeavours and constantly encouraged by her awesome hubster of 23 years, and sometimes by her two teenagers.